gediz/mpv-wiki/User-Scripts.md

   Manually crop a video during playback.

 * **[encode](https://github.com/occivink/mpv-scripts#encodelua)**
-  Re-encode or  part of the current video.
+  Re-encode or remux part of the current video.
 Can also preserve some filters, such as "crop".

 * **[equalizer](https://gist.github.com/avih/41acff712abd32e1f436235388c8b523)**
   5-bands equalizer with colorful display.